Vocabulary for Shoes Topic in IELTS Speaking Part 1

 9. walking boots (also known as hiking boots)

-More Vocabulary with Pronunciation
+More SHOES Vocabulary

 Learn more useful language for shoes.
 Listen to the recording below and practice your pronunciation.